jenly1/DD1327-Fundamentals-of-Computer-Science/README.md

 # Final project

 The [final project](https://github.com/jenly1/API-Modern-Physics) is a physics API that lets you easily calculate the some of the longer equations in the course Modern Physics.
-Final grade: B.
+Final grade: A.